tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 - if the added address or the associated source address are nil
 - if the added address is invalid
-- if the added address is a node address
+- if the added address is the local node's address
 - if the added address ID is of a banned peer
 - if either the added address or the associated source address IDs are configured as private IDs
 - if `routabilityStrict` is set and the address is not routable